-Calculate the a la carte prices
+1. Calculate the a la carte prices

 Before you commit to any bundle, you should add up the costs of the individual services.
 Buying them together is usually the better deal, but that's not always the case so be sure you know exactly how much you'll save with a phone and internet bundle.
 CNET reports that Comcast has claimed a 40% or better savings by subscribing to their Triple Play.
 You should examine claims like this to make sure they're accurate.

 The challenge is that many of the major providers do not have retail price information easily accessible on their websites, so it can be tough to verify claims like the above one by Comcast.
 The best thing to do is call or use live chat to talk to a rep and get the scoop on regular pricing, or Google "retail pricing (provider and service names)".
-Because pricing varies by location, companies typically organize their price lists by state.
+Because pricing varies by location, companies typically organize their bundle price lists by state.
 As I said, however, this information isn't typically posted right in the consumer area of their websites.

-Be aware of temporary promotions
+2. Be aware of temporary promotions

 Consider the big picture - one company may have an unbeatable promotional rate on high-speed internet and unlimited calling but the price you pay later may be higher than another provider.
 In other words, calculate what you'll end up paying over the long haul rather than just the first year or two.